camunda/camunda-docs-manual/content/user-guide/spring-framework-integration/expressions.md

 ---

 # Limit the Exposing Spring Beans

-When using the ProcessEngineFactoryBean, by default, all expressions in the BPMN processes will also 'see' all the Spring beans.
+When using the `ProcessEngineFactoryBean`, by default, all expressions in the BPMN processes will also "see" all the Spring beans.
 It's possible to limit the beans you want to expose in expressions or even exposing no beans at all using a map that you can configure.
-The example below exposes a single bean (printer), available to use under the key "printer".
-To have NO beans exposed at all, just pass an empty list as 'beans' property on the SpringProcessEngineConfiguration.
-When no 'beans' property is set, all Spring beans in the context will be available.
+The example below exposes a single bean (printer), available to use under the key `printer`.
+To have NO beans exposed at all, just pass an empty list as `beans` property on the `SpringProcessEngineConfiguration`.
+When no `beans` property is set, all Spring beans in the context will be available.

 ```xml
 <bean id="processEngineConfiguration"